sirimallikarao/dsa-reminder-workflow-/README.md

 1. Import the workflow JSON file into your n8n instance
 2. Set up OAuth2 credentials for Google Sheets and Gmail
+3. Make sure the Google Sheets node in the workflow points to the sheet above (using its ID)
-3. Update the workflow with your Google Sheet ID and recipient email address
+4. Update the recipient email address in the Gmail node
-4. Activate the workflow
+5. Activate the workflow

 ## How it works